 Here are some significant milestones in the Club's history:

-1983 – NTSC is established as an intramural, not-for-profit community organization administered by parent volunteers, offering a recreational house league program for local children, based at Eglinton Park.
+1980 – NTSC is established as an intramural, not-for-profit community organization administered by parent volunteers, offering a recreational house league program for local children, based at Eglinton Park.
 The first league had 5 teams, 55 players and was supported by local merchants.

 1992 – NTSC utilizes Forest Hill Memorial Park for the first time.

 1994 – NTSC introduces its “rep” program of competitive, travelling teams.